 The restriction of your water supply can be extremely stressful and a major disruption in your daily life.

-Our guide also explains the access requirements for reconnection and the time frame in which an agreed reconnection must be carried out by the distributor.
+Our guide also explains the access requirements for reconnection and the time frame in which an agreed reconnection must be carried out.

 Even if you have spoken with them prior to the restriction, you must contact them again and discuss the next necessary steps to remove the restriction.

-If you have been restricted because you have not paid your bill, you will usually have to pay something towards your account or agree to a payment arrangement before the retailer will remove the restriction.
+If your water has been restricted because you have not paid your bill, you will usually have to pay something towards your account or agree to a payment arrangement before the retailer will remove the restriction.

 You may also have to pay any additional fees associated with restoring your water flow rate.

 To avoid any additional stress, inconvenience and fees, you should speak to your retailer about payment arrangements or any financial difficulties before restriction occurs.

 Before you contact your retailer, you should consider: